-Additional details can also be found in the minutes of the Ordinary Council Meeting held
+Additional details can also be found in the minutes of the Ordinary Council Meeting held in June 2016.

 The City has completed the Draft Dual Density Design Guidelines as a Local Planning Policy (LPP) which will accompany the requirements for development under the Dual Density Codes adopted under Scheme Amendment 82.

 The design and development criteria proposed under the Scheme Amendment aims to ensure fundamental factors that contribute towards the character and amenity of a residential area are developed and maintained to the highest standard.
 In achieving this

 the criteria seeks to ensure a better built form outcome, improvement of the overall streetscape and generate a diversity in housing stock.
 The City will create a policy to explain, in detail, the requirements for achieving the higher density